Electric vehicle (EV) chargers for commercial applications

 You are permitted to view and print this standard free of charge (subject to printing costs) for your own use.
 You are not permitted to reproduce any part of it without prior written permission from Standards New Zealand, on behalf of the New Zealand Standards Executive, unless your actions are covered by Part 3 of the Copyright Act 1994.

-For queries about copyright, please contact Standards New Zealand at email@example.com.
+For queries about copyright, email Standards New Zealand.